-(1) Net income per share was calculated by dividing net income available to common shareholders by the number of weighted average Common Shares and Common Share equivalents outstanding.
-Common Share equivalents are

-(2) Return on average shareholders' equity for a period of less than a full year is calculated by annualizing the net income available to Common Charachelders' equity for a period of less than a full year is calculated by annualizing the net income available to Common Charachelders.
-Shareholders for such period and dividing it by beginning shareholders' equity plus one-half such annualized net income.

-- (3) This item reflects \$100.0 million aggregate liquidation amount of the Capital Securities (as defined herein) issued by a subsidiary trust.
+- (1) Net income per share was calculated by dividing net income available to common shareholders by the number of weighted average Common Shares and Common Share equivalents outstanding.
+Common Share equivalents are calculated on the basis of the treasury stock method.
+(2) Return on average shareholders' equity for a period of less than a full - (2) Return on average shareholders' equity for a period of less than a full year is calculated by annualizing the net income available to Common Shareholders for such period and dividing it by beginning shareholders' equity plus one-half such annualized net income. - (3) This item reflects \$100.0 million aggregate liquidation amount of the Capital Securities (as defined herein) issued by a subsidiary trust.
 The sole assets of the trust are \$103.1 million aggregate principal amount of 8.54% Junior Subordinated Debentures due March 1, 2027 issued by the Company. - (4) Book value per Common Share was computed by dividing total shareholders' equity by the number of outstanding Common Shares.
-After giving effect to the purchase for cancellation by the Company of an aggregate of 700,000 Common Shares from the Selling Shareholders at a purchase price of \$36.29 and the estimated expenses associated with the Offering of \$700,000, Common Shares outstanding, total shareholders' equity and book value per share as of March 31, 1997, as adjusted, would have been 22,177,000, \$514.2 million and \$23.19, respectively.
+After giving effect to the purchase for cancellation by the Company of an aggregate of 700,000 Common Shares from the Selling Shareholders at a purchase price of \$ and the estimated expenses associated with the Offering of \$ , Common Shares outstanding, total shareholders' equity and book value per share as of March 31, 1997, as adjusted, would have been , \$ and \$ , respectively.